videre-project/MTGOSDK/README.md

 ### Local Package Feed

 When building the project locally, you can use the SDK's local package feed to reference the development build.
-This feed is created by the SDK build process and is created under the `MTGOSDK/packages` directory.
+This feed is created by the SDK build process and is created under the `packages` directory.

 To reference the local package feed created by the SDK, you can add the following to the `NuGet.config` file in the root of your project:
 ```xml